Techtonica/curriculum/projects/eventonica-react.md

   * Delete an Event from the System

 **Filter:**
-  * Create at least one filter that was in your jQuery UI.
+  * Create at least one filter that was in your jQuery Event Recommender UI.
      * Examples: Show all events that have a certain property or word, or show all users that have the chosen event in their Events Array.

 Your design can be simple -- don't worry about making a beautiful design at this point.
 Sketch the design on paper.